info340a-su20/project-01-raeoyw/README.md

 This repository contains code for an interactive information web app, created for the _Client-Side Web Development_ course at the UW iSchool.

-The site can be viewed at <https://info340c-sp20.github.io/project-yourusername/>
+The repository only contains the Project Proposal now.
+The proposal can be viewed at <https://info340a-su20.github.io/project-01-raeoyw/proposal.html>